Fact sheet: Chemical oxidation—sediments—in situ

 Performance

-Performance reported in the literature during laboratory testing of contaminated sediments or reconstituted spiked natural sediments in the laboratory demonstrated a more than 90% reduction in concentrations of PAHs and PCBs.
-The only known pilot test conducted in the field (Thomas et al., 2008) reported no significant degradation of organic contaminants (petroleum hydrocarbons) despite achieving concentrations of 20 g of peroxide/kg of sediment per location.
+Performance reported in the literature during laboratory testing of contaminated sediments or reconstituted spiked natural sediments in the laboratory demonstrated a reduction in concentrations of PAH s and PCB s of more than 90%.
+A pilot test conducted in the field (Thomas et al., 2008) reported no significant degradation of organic contaminants (Petroleum Hydrocarbons) despite achieving concentrations of 20 g of peroxide/kg of sediments per location.
 Moreover, mobilization of metals contained in sediments was observed in the interstitial water.
-Performance of this technique at a field scale level is therefore uncertain at this stage.
+The performance of this technique at a large-scale level is therefore uncertain at this stage.

 Measures to improve sustainability or promote ecological remediation